kayua/SynDataGen/README.md

 - Provide publication-ready metrics and visualizations

 It supports GPU acceleration, CSV/XLS ingestion, custom CLI scripts, and integration with academic pipelines.

+The following link showcases a video of a demonstration of the tool

 ---